 1. Hang a wine rack for clean towels.

-It’s easy to find, easy to use, and frankly, a colorful addition to your backyard décor with all your different beach towel designs on display.
-Yes, consider using a wine rack as a holder for clean, rolled-up towels.
-You won’t regret it.
+It’s easy to use and makes a colorful addition to your backyard décor with all your different beach towel designs on display.
+Consider using a wall-mounted wine rack as a holder for clean, rolled-up towels.
+It’s a fun and easy pool organization idea.

 2. Utilize a coat rack for wet towels.

-And speaking of towels, find an old waterproof coat rack or make one yourself out of PVC pipes to hold all those dripping-wet towels.
-Just make sure you put it in a spot that provides easy access and cover from any random rain showers (that is, if you want the towels to dry out and stay dry).
+You’ll also need pool towel storage ideas for wet towels.
+Find an old waterproof coat rack or make one out of PVC pipes to hold all those dripping-wet towels.
+Just make sure you put it in a spot that provides easy access and is covered from any rain showers.

 3. Use a pallet for noodle storage.

-4. Hang dollar-store baskets along the fence for accessories.
+4. Hang baskets along the fence for accessories.

-When it comes to pool storage ideas, you can’t go wrong with cheap baskets from the local dollar store.
-They can provide storage for pool toys, storage for all those small accessories or any other type of swimming pool storage you can think of.
-All you have to do is hang them from the fence, and voila, easy access!
+When it comes to affordable swimming pool storage ideas, you can’t beat plastic baskets from the local dollar store.
+They provide storage for pool toys, small accessories, or other swimming pool equipment.
+Hang them from the fence for easy access.

 5. Contain your floats in a cargo net.